learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 > An empirical cumulative distribution function (CDF) is a non-parametric estimator of the underlying CDF of a random variable.
 It assigns a probability to each data point, orders the data from smallest to largest in value, and calculates the sum of the assigned probabilities up to and including each data point.

-The most intuitive way to think about the empirical distribution function is that it relates to the CDF in a similar way to how a histogram relates to a probability density function.
+The most intuitive way to think about the empirical distribution function is that it relates to the cumulative distribution function (CDF) in a similar way to how a histogram relates to a probability density function.
 Let's look at the following figures to get this idea:

 <img src="images/rnorm.png" width = 800>